 It is common for secondary fungal infections to develop along the raw edges of the fins.
-It is not unusual for Columnaris (cotton-wool) to also be present at the same time as fin rot, as both diseases can be caused by similar environmental factors.
+It is not unusual for Columnaris (cotton-wool) bacteria to also be present at the same time as fin rot, as both diseases can be caused by similar environmental factors.

 Causes of Fin Rot

 Several antibiotics are effective in treating fin rot, but the root cause must be addressed to ensure the disease doesn’t return.

-Start putting dates on your fish food, as it loses the vitamin content fairly quickly after it is opened.
+Start putting dates on your fish food, as it loses the vitamin content fairly quickly after the food container is opened.
 Feeding your fish fresh, high-quality food in smaller quantities is far better than frequent large feedings of stale foods.

 Check the pH and temperature of the water, and make sure it is appropriate for your fish species.
 Be sure there is no chlorine, ammonia, or nitrite in the water and the nitrate is under 40 ppm (mg/L).